-The George Washington University/Old West End Historic District includes a variety of distinct historic building types reflective of the area's evolution from a residential neighborhood to center-city university campus.
-Freestanding nineteenth-century townhouses, intact collections of late Victorian rowhouses, multi-storied apartment buildings, plus university-related, and other educational and religious buildings all co-exist in the area alongside more recent, large-scale commercial and institutional buildings.
+The George Washington/West End Historic District includes a variety of distinct historic building types reflective of the area's evolution from a residential neighborhood to center-city university campus.
+Freestanding nineteenth-century townhouses, intact collections of late Victorian rowhouses, multistoried apartment buildings, plus university-related, and other educational and religious buildings all co-exist in the area alongside more recent, large-scale commercial and institutional buildings.

 The district's variety of historic building types and character should be preserved.
-Alterations and additions to historic buildings should be designed with sensitivity to the scale and character of the buildings and their streetscape context.
+Alterations and new construction should be designed with sensitivity to the type and scale of the historic buildings and their relationship to the streetscapes.
 Maintaining a distinction between the historic buildings and new construction is important to maintain a visual understanding of the evolution of the area from a residential neighborhood to downtown university campus.